Section 2419. Precast Concrete Units

 3. When a series of units is cast in a line, cast entire series in one continuous operation, or as directed by Engineer.
 Place successive batches before preceding batch has perceptibly hardened or dried.
 Do not allow more than 45 minutes to pass between placement of successive batches of concrete in a unit.
 Do not retemper concrete or add water to interface of the concrete between batches.

 4. Carefully work and consolidate concrete around reinforcement without displacing it.
 Ensure formation of honeycomb, stone pockets, or similar defects have not occured.
 Consolidate concrete using small diameter vibrators or by other means approved by Engineer.
 Overfill forms during consolidation.
 Screed off excess concrete and finish surface to desired texture.

-1. Use a method of curing that prevents loss of moisture and maintains an internal concrete temperature at least 40°F (4°C) during curing period.
+1. Use a method of curing that prevents loss of moisture and maintains an internal concrete temperature of at least 40°F and not more than 155°F during the curing period.
 Obtain Engineer’s approval for this method.

 2. In all cases, cover concrete and leave covered until curing is completed.
 Side forms and pans forming underside of channel shapes may be removed during this period if cover is immediately replaced.
 Do not, under any circumstances, remove units from casting bed until strength requirements are met.

 3. When accelerated heat is used to obtain temperatures above 100°F: